Neural network illustration — nodes and connections emerging from code

 • NumPy (pip install numpy)

-Step 1: Import Necessary Libraries
+Step 1: Import the Basics

-We'll use NumPy for numerical computations, particularly for matrix operations and random number generation.
+We’ll use NumPy for all numerical computations and random initialisations:

 import numpy as np

-Step 2: Initialize Neural Network Parameters
+Step 2: Initialise Network Parameters

 # Set random seed for reproducibility